jina-ai/langchain-serve/README.md

-# langchain-serve
-Langchain Apps on Production using Jina
+# Serve Langchain Apps on Jina

 [Langchain docs recommend a few options for deploying apps](https://langchain.readthedocs.io/en/latest/deployments.html).
 This repo is an attempt to deploy Langchain apps using Jina.